alex-gutev/live_cells/README.md

 * No manual synchronization of state between the `TextEditingController` and the widget `State` / `ChangeNotifier` object.
 Your state is instead stored in one place and in one representation.
-* No need to use `StatefulWidget` or make ugly empty calls to `setState(() {})` to force the widget to update when the `TextEditingController` is updated.
+* No need to use `StatefulWidget` or make ugly empty calls to `setState(() {})` to force the widget to update when the `text` property of the `TextEditingController` is updated.

 **NOTE**: